SaadKazmi/Parrallel-Computing-Case-Study/README.md

 ## Conclusion

-This assignment provides a practical opportunity to apply optimization techniques, enhancing understanding and proficiency in high-performance computing.
+This case study provides a practical opportunity to apply optimization techniques, enhancing understanding and proficiency in high-performance computing.
 Efficient matrix multiplication serves as a foundational element in accelerating computations across diverse fields.